eahoegner/tipping_risk/README.md

 ## Description
 _______________

 The executable scripts need to be run in the indicated order.
-For execution, ´core´ and ´earth_sys´ need to be saved in the same folder as ´04_MAIN_script.py´.
+For execution, `core` and `earth_sys` need to be saved in the same folder as `04_MAIN_script.py`.
 This code was implemented in Python 3.9. and R 4.2.1.
 For each script, it is advised to first check dependencies.

 _________________________